 PICAC activities for seniors in the Northern Territory

-The Australian Government Department of Social Services provides funding for the Partners in Culturally Appropriate Aged Care (PICAC) program nationally.
+The Australian Government Department of Health provides funding for the Partners in Culturally Appropriate Aged Care (PICAC) program nationally.
 In the Northern Territory the program is managed by the Council on the Ageing.